SatDump/SatDump.Org/_posts/2022-09-17-basic-usage.md

 This is where you can choose to overlay your image with a map and/or add city labels.
 You can change the colors as well as the size of the labels.

 ### Projection
 This menu lets you add the data to a projection list.
 If the data is added it will be indicated with a yellow highlight in the tree view.
-The 'Old Algorithm" checkbox lets you select a second projection algirithm for this data.
+The 'Old Algorithm" checkbox lets you select a second projection algorithm for this data.
 It can be better for projecting bad quality data.
-It is selected by default on systems that do not support OpenCL.
+It is selected by default on systems that do not support OpenCL (for speed reasons.
+OpenCL = Graphics Card Computing for short).

 ## Projections (Viewer)